chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 Before [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group"), I had used Android Studio just a few times for some very simple Android apps.
 Then I started to work with [Francesco](https://www.linkedin.com/in/fbonfadelli/ "Francesco Bonfadelli") and he introduced me to the power of JetBrains IDEs.
-This IDE gives you the ability to navigate quickly in you source code, create and modify classes, and do a lot of other refactoring operations without leaving the keyboard!
+This IDE gives you the ability to navigate quickly in you source code, create and modify classes, and allows you to do a lot of other refactoring operations without leaving the keyboard!
 Basically you can write code and forget about your mouse!! :open_mouth:.
 The list of keyboard shortcuts you can use in your development flow is endless.
 You can find the complete list [here](https://developer.android.com/studio/intro/keyboard-shortcuts.html "Android studio keyboard shortcut").
 Let's try to do the exact same operations I did before with XCode, and I also add a rename of the class created at the end of all the previous operation.
 At the time of this writing the available Android Studio version is 3.0.1.